 - State-specific taxes

-Use the chart below to find out what the wage base is for each type of tax in 2020:
+Use the chart below to find out what the wage base is for each type of tax:

 Any wages that an employee earns after the wage base are no longer taxable wages for that type of tax.